Bryan-Nolan/goldhearthealing/README.md

 ![Responsice Mockup]/*Space Saver for Responsive Pic*/

+## User Stories

+### Owner

+ The aim of this site for the owner is to advertise thier business and what services they offer.
+By telling potential customers what each service is and their benifits.
+By making a holistic feel on the site with the images of clouds and sky and also a guided meditation video on the landing page to bring a calming experience to a potential client.
+With the offer of tailored horoscope news letter will engage potential customers to sign up and give client list for potential marketing of promotions contained in the newsletter

+### Users
+The aim is provid ethe user with the sence of peace and calm to entice them to engage with site.
+The gold heart floating in the sky draws the users focus to the page and tghe links to treatments and guideance services.
+The landing also has a guided meditation of 10 minutes which may encourage repeat visit if users find appealing.
+The aim is that when a user leaves thsi site they wil have a better underrstanding of services offered and be happy to sign up for a newsletter.

 ## Features

 This website will contain 3 pages.
 To keep uniformity, I will be keeping the headers and footers of each page the same with the same functionality.
+Functional links guide around the site to make navigation easy for the user.

 ### Common Features